 While America’s democracy is anchored by an exclusive spirit, it’s progressive constituents continue to challenge this restraint.
 The year 2018 saw six cities hold their first pride parades, as well as Hollywood cast diverse actors from different backgrounds in blockbusters like Black Panther and Crazy Rich Asians.

 The 2018 runway evidenced the dichotomy between inclusion and exclusion.
 The runway not only provides a stage for the latest fashions, but it also acts as an indicator of the types of beauty deemed acceptable.
 Strides have been taken to embrace members of the LGBTQ+ community, as well models with diverse figures and backgrounds, on the runway to promote fashion as accessible for all.

 In recent years, the fashion industry has lauded its lingerie sector, most notably brands like Aerie, ThirdLove, and Rihanna’s Savage x Fenty, for promoting self-acceptance and body positivity.
 These brands cast diverse models and run photoshop-free campaigns.
 However, the quintessential American lingerie business, Victoria’s Secret, trails behind its competitors’ progressions.
 The brand retained its unattainable beauty ideals at the 2018 Victoria’s Secret Fashion Show, with 5’10”, size 2, and White models storming the runway.
 How will 2019 keep the momentum towards inclusion and what setbacks will the year bring?
 Only time will tell, but in the meantime, reflecting on 2018 will set the context for the year to come.

 While considering potential New Year’s resolutions, consider how you might address these issues in everyday life.
-Write a list of goals in a journal, and as 2019 unfolds, it will serve to remind you of the great potential of 2019.
+Write a list of goals in a journal, and as 2019 unfolds, it will serve as a reference to remind you of 2019’s great potential.